Germany strives for climate neutrality

 Planning status at Cottbuser Ostsee

-The electricity generated will be transported by the shortest route to the eastern shore of the lake and then to the Cottbus-Nord transformer station.
-As an innovative green power project, the floating PV system, in combination with other renewable energy systems, fits in well with the city's vision of realizing a holistic mobility and energy supply concept for a CO2-neutral harbour district at Cottbus Baltic Sea.
+As an innovative green power project, the floating PV system, in combination with other renewable energy systems, fits in well with the city's vision of implementing a holistic mobility and energy supply concept for a CO2-neutral harbour district at Cottbuser Ostsee Lake.
 At the same time, it can become a building block for CO2-neutral mobility in Cottbus and Lusatia.

-The establishment of a development plan by the city of Cottbus is required for the construction of the plant.
-The procedure is being conducted with the participation of the public and the relevant authorities and began with the decision to draw up the plan in June 2021.
-The resolution on the statute could be passed in autumn 2022.
+The construction of the plant required the preparation of a development plan by the city of Cottbus.
+The development plan procedure was conducted with the participation of the public and public interest groups and began with the decision to draw up the plan in June 2021.
+The successful conclusion was the resolution of the city council meeting in October 2022.

-Due to the progress of the flooding, LEAG has made preliminary work in parallel and has begun with the mining preparation of the building ground.
-Between November 2021 and June 2022, the still-dry lake bed in the project area was compacted and recompacted to a depth of 30 meters using vibro-pressure methods.
-In addition, a securing support structure was created and the access road was prepared for the subsequent delivery of the floats and solar modules.
+Due to the process of filling the lake with water (flooding), LEAG had made advance preparations in parallel and had begun with the preparation of the building ground.
+Between November 2021 and June 2022, the still-dry lake bed in the project area was compacted to a depth of 30 metres using vibro-pressure technology.
+In addition, an underground supporting structure was created and the access road was prepared for the subsequent delivery of the floating bodies and solar modules.

 The Forst-Briesnig II wind farm is planned on a 320-hectare recultivation area of the Jänschwalde opencast mine.
-Here, 17 wind turbines (WTGs) with a total capacity of 102 MW are planned on future agricultural land.
-The approval procedure started in July 2021.
+Here, 17 wind turbines with a total capacity of more than 100 MW are planned on future agricultural land.

 The planning area